Micro Scooter Hardware Terminology

 Flex FenderThis is a form of springless brake system for a micro scooter.
 The advantage of this type of brake is the reduced noise and wearing parts as there is no spring to rattle around.
 This results in a much quieter and smoother ride whilst performing tricks.

 ForksThe forks are fed through the head section of a scooter, through the headsection and into the base of the bars.
 The front wheel is attached to the base of the forks with a front axle bolt and can turn 360 degrees for whip and barspin tricks.
-Forks come in two options: Threaded and Threadless.
+Forks come in a few options, HIC, IHC, SCS to fit the corresponding compression system and also some forks are Threaded.

 Front/Head SectionThe front section of a scooter is the part which connects the deck to the forks/headset/bars.
 Depending on the model of scooter the front section maybe integrated onto the deck.
 This would be referred to as a one piece deck where the headsection is welded on.
 On folding scooters such as the JD Bug Pro Street the head section is a separate part.
 This is less strong than a one piece option but can be bolted in the upright position to add strength.

 Grip TapeThe grip tape is the sand paper like material which is fitted to the deck of your scooter to provide grip whilst riding.
+Extra course griptape is available if you want your feet to be even more plated to your deck.
 It comes in many shapes and lengths and can be cut down to fit any scooter.
 The grip tape is sticky backed so you just peel off the back and fit it onto the deck.
 Do not fit new grip tape to a damp deck or over old grip as it will not stick.

 Handle Bar GripsThe handle grips attach to both ends of the handle bars and give a firm, and grippy hold to the scooter.
 Most handle grips will fit most scooters, they are available as foam and rubber options with the later being more durable.
 Some handle bar grips also come with separate end caps which go inside the end of the bars to protect the grips when the scooter is dropped.
 Some skate parts require grips with bar ends to protect the ramps.